Sports Lighting Australia

 Many sports lights are set up outdoors and endlessly exposed to direct sunlight, humidity, rain, dust, and more.
 When replacing or installing a full lighting enclosure, you want to ensure that it has a high level of weather resistance.
 This is represented as an Ingress Protection (IP) code, shown as IP followed by two digits.
 The first digit indicates protection against solids–such as dust–and the second shows level of protection against liquids.

 For most outdoor lights, IP65 is the ideal rating you would want.
 The “6” indicates that the light is dust-tight, while the “5” shows that the enclosure is water resistant from any direction.

 We know our products inside and out, and we’re always ready to help with new projects.
-For more information about our products, services or stockists, please contact the Plusrite Australia team using the details below.
+For more information about our products, services or stockists, please contact the Plusrite Australia team using the enquiry form.